PHSKC-APDE/HEAL_Parks_Analysis/2024/README.md

   additive meaning.
 This is because multiple activities may be observed in a single observation period.
-E.g. “walking” may be observed in all 24 periods, and so have an observation rate of 100%, and “sitting” may be observed in 6 periods and so have a rate of 25%.
+E.g. “walking” may be observed in all 24 periods, and so have an observation rate of 100%, and “sitting” may be observed in 6 periods and so have a rate of 25% for the same park.

-## Spatial analysees

-### ratio of use to half-mile catchment area

-The ratio of how many users were observed per day on average relative to how many people live within 0.5 miles of the park.

-This is provided per 1,000 residents to improve readability.

-Notes:

-- The ratios are calculated on non-rounded data, and then rounded.
-The average number of users and populations provided in the formatted word document are rounded.
-This causes a rounding error where you wouldn’t get the exact ratio if you were to divide these users and populations.
-  For accurate results use the numbers provided in the pivot ready tables.

 # Closure and Next Steps